amartyachowdhury/CPS510-DBMS/ASSIGNMENT-9-REQUIREMENTS.md

 **Requirements:**
 - [x] Database in 3NF & BCNF ✅ **DONE** (from previous assignments)
 - [x] Database contains sample dummy data ✅ **DONE** (from SQL files)
-- [ ] Code properly formatted & commented ⚠️ **NEEDS REVIEW**
+- [x] Code properly formatted & commented ✅ **DONE**

 **Current Status:**
 - ✅ Database schema is normalized (3NF & BCNF)
 - ✅ Sample data exists in database
-- ⚠️ Need to review code comments, especially for:
-  - Advanced reports/queries
-  - Complex variables and functions
+- ✅ Code properly formatted and commented:
-  - DAO methods
-  - Controller methods
+  - ✅ JavaDoc comments on all classes and methods
+  - ✅ Comments for complex queries in DAO classes
+  - ✅ Comments for complex business logic (order status updates, payment calculations)
+  - ✅ Class-level documentation for all controllers
+  - ✅ Method-level documentation for all DAOs and key controller methods

 **To achieve 0.5 marks (Excellent):**
 - Code must be properly formatted